Customer Service. Collaboration. Communication

 For questions regarding this clinic, contact Harriott Home Health at 860-904-9045.
 If transportation is needed to get to and from the clinic site, please contact the East Hartford Health Department at 860-291-7324 for assistance.

 The children’s room at the Raymond Library is a great place to stop by and stay awhile!
 We have puzzles, games, coloring pages, computers, a train table, and more.
 Browse our diverse and attractive collections, and stick around in our comfortable seating area to share a story with your child.
 Each month, we offer a scavenger hunt that can be completed anytime during library open hours.
 Need direction?
 Our friendly and helpful children’s department staff will help you find what you’re looking for.

 Volunteer With Us!

 East Hartford is looking to create a network of volunteers to assist with a variety of volunteer tasks.
-Help us reach our goal of 100 volunteers by December 31, 2022.

 The Town of East Hartford is an Equal Opportunity, Affirmative Action Employer.